-Homework and school behavior are often on the top of the list of concerns when parents call us on the support line.
+Homework and school behavior are often on the top of the list of concerns when parents call us on the 1-on-1 Coaching.
 Poor grades, spotty attendance, and aggressive behavior seem to come along with the start of the school year.
 In the Total Transformation program, James Lehman talks about the importance of structure and enlisting the aid of teachers and other school officials to help your child improve her behavior.
-But what happens when you are the teacher, the principal — and the school nurse?
+But what happens when you are the teacher, the principal — and the school nurse

 Break it down